About the IAFF Peer Support Training

 Participants must first complete the online IAFF Behavioral Health Awareness Course.
 The two-hour course is self-paced and tailored for the fire service.

-Subsequently, members participate in the two-day interactive training taught by experienced peers in the fire service.
+Subsequently, members participate in the interactive training taught by experienced peers in the fire service.
 The curriculum focuses on active listening, confidentiality, general assessment and suicide assessment, crisis intervention, action planning, outreach, self-care and building an effective peer support program.

 Instructors use small group learning methods and skill-building exercises to encourage student participation and mastery of the material.